 There is a need for Scripture and other language-based resources in the language of the Zaza-Dimli.

 Gospel radio broadcasts will be helpful, but sustained prayer is needed for the Zaza-Dimli.

-There are few if any followers of Jesus among the Zaza-Dimli, but pray for those that will soon be evident.
+Pray the few believers among the Zaza-Diml will grow in sharing and discussing God's Word with their families and communities.
+There are few if any followers of Jesus among this people group, but pray for those that will soon be evident.
 Pray that Zaza-Dimli believers will be well grounded in Scripture, and will be zealous to grow in the faith.